 You can rest assured your case will be handled with diligence at the Coolidge Law Firm.
 Exercise your right to legal counsel and contact us today.
 Call to schedule a free consultation.
 We will answer any questions you have about the legal process and formulate a defense plan in your best interest.
 The Coolidge Law Firm defends clients charged with drug crimes in Wake County communities such as Raleigh, Cary, Wake Forest, Garner and Apex.

-Marijuana may be decriminalized in various states and fully legal in others, but the drug remains illegal for recreational use in North Carolina.
+Marijuana may be decriminalized in various states and fully legal in others, but the drug remains illegal for recreational use in Raleigh.
 Marijuana is classified as a schedule VI substance in the state.
 This means the drug has no accepted medical use but has a relatively low potential for abuse.

 This classification is different from just about every jurisdiction in the United States, including the federal level.
 The United States government classifies the drug as a schedule I substance, as do most states where marijuana is illegal.
 They believe marijuana has no accepted medical use and a high potential for abuse.